MikaVainio/VarastoGUI/studentcard.md

 In Our case commands are:
 * `PyInstaller --windowed studentPicture.py`
-* `PyInstaller --windowed studentCard.py`
+* `PyInstaller --windowed studentCardv2.py`

 Building executables creates several files to `build` folder.
 The executable and necessary `dll` files can be found in the `dist` folder.
 Build settings can be found in a `.spec` file in the projects root directory.
+It is handy to give build commands without `--windwed` argument.
+Then you have Python console for debugging.
+When everything works as expected we can edit the `.spec` file and set `console=False` in the `EXE` part of the file.

-:warning: When using QT UI recources which are not precompiled into python file you must copy resources like ui or picture files manually into `dist` folder.
+:warning: When using QT UI recources which are not precompiled into python file you must copy resources like ui or picture files manually into `dist` folder in the first build of your application.
 If you create modules they must reside in the libs folder of the virtual environment.
+Alfter 1st build you can edit the `.spec` file.

 | File and path| Purpose |
 |---|---|
-dist\studentPicture\studentPicture.exe | Executable to run picture taking application dist\studentPicture\studentPotrait.ui | Ui file manually copied to this folder dist\studentCard\studentCard.exe | Executable to run card printing application dist\studentCard\studentCardv2.ui |  Ui file manually copied to this folder studentPicture.spec | Settings for building picture taking application studentCard.spec | Settings for building picture taking application
+dist\studentPicture\studentPicture.exe | Executable to run picture taking application dist\studentPicture\studentPotrait.ui | Ui file manually copied to this folder dist\studentCardv2\studentCardv2.exe | Executable to run card printing application dist\studentCardv2\studentCardv2.ui |  Ui file manually copied to this folder studentPicture.spec | Settings for building picture taking application studentCardv2.spec | Settings for building picture taking application

 If python console is needed it can be enabled by editing `spec` file and altering `exe = EXE()` block.
 Change console option to `console=True`